Egalitarian and Just Digital Currency Networks: Currency Networks

-As in the case of a single currency community, our interpretation of distributive justice relies on the dynamics in the network over time.
-We thus provide the notion of a currency network history, defined below.
+Similarly to the case of a single currency community, our interpretation of distributive justice relies on the dynamics in the network over time.
+We thus provide the notion of a currency network history.